twitter/finatra/source/user-guide/files/index.markdown

 ```
 <div></div>

-Or you can programmatically render a template into a string using `com.twitter.finatra.http.marshalling.mustache.MustacheService#createString` method.
+Or you can programmatically render a template into a string using [`c.t.finatra.http.marshalling.mustache.MustacheService#createString`](https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/marshalling/mustache/MustacheService.scala#L37) method.
 This is useful for embedding the resultant content inside a field in a response.

 ```scala